What is the difference between IRS Daily and Weekly Accounts?

 Each year to find the most accurate information you will need to obtain a copy of your account transcript for the current tax year.
 No two tax years are the same some things may have changed since last year.

-Example: You may have been weekly the last three tax years because of an identity theft Issues.
-The IRS may have cleared you and returned your account back to daily account processing this year. or you may have been a daily account the last two years and you filed bankruptcy and now this year the IRS has moved your account to weekly account processing.
+Example: You may have been weekly the last three tax years because of identity theft issues.
+The IRS may have cleared you and returned your account back to daily account processing this year, or you may have been a daily account the last two years and you filed bankruptcy and now this year the IRS has moved your account to weekly account processing.

 To figure out if you have a daily or a weekly account with the IRS: